UW-Libraries/vanilla-hyrax/README.md

 `cd /vagrant`
 `ansible-playbook -i inventory playbook.yml`

-* You will probably have to start the following commands manually.
-You will probably also have to hit enter to return your prompt after each service starts up. from the application_home dir, after ansible fails to run all the way through for now.
+* You will have to start the following commands manually.
+You will probably also have to hit enter to return your prompt after each service starts up.
 `cd /home/vagrant/sufia`
 * Start development solr
 `bundle exec solr_wrapper -d solr/config/ --collection_name hydra-development &`
 * Start FCRepo - your fedora project instance
 `bundle exec fcrepo_wrapper -p 8984 &`
-* Background resque workers should have already been started by ansible.
 * Start development rails server (needs to start as sudo until I figure out perms)
 `sudo rails server -b 0.0.0.0`